 Under the expert guise of local Olga, here are the top 14 Moldovan foods you must try if you’re planning a visit to Moldova!

-Without a doubt, ‘mămăliga’ or polenta is Moldova’s best known and most traditional dish.
-Polenta is made from corn flour, to which a little butter is added.
-It’s generally served with sheep’s cheese or cottage cheese and sour cream.
+It is generally served with sheep’s cheese or cottage cheese and sour cream.
 For gourmet lovers, you can also order traditional pork stew that goes well with this dish.

 The younger generation doesn’t eat polenta daily as our grandparents used to, but it remains Moldova’s most traditional food.